kyakilika/start/readme.txt

-This is the start og my work on Git.
+This is the start of my work on Git.
 Sam Kyakilika